Now you’ve got another great reason to eat out because you can get up to 50% off…

 Konak Meze.
 Authentic Turkish food awaits at Konak Meze, a colourful restaurant in Horsforth.
 Nip in this August and get up to 50% off with the Eat Out to Help Out scheme.
 You can look forward to all kinds of classic Turkish dishes, from marinated sea bass fillets to slow-cooked beef kebabs.

 The Cross Keys.
 Back under new ownership, The Cross Keys is even better than we remember.
-The kitchen’s closed on Mondays, but you can still get their epic charcuterie boards.
-The rest of the week, they’re serving classic pub grub – their beer battered haddock is even better with up to 50% off.
+The kitchen’s open until 8pm every day and you can choose from epic charcuterie boards or classic pub grub – their beer battered haddock is even better with up to 50% off.

 Roots & Fruits.
 Calling all vegetarians – Roots & Fruits is getting in on a little Eat Out to Help Out action, which means you can save up to 50% on their oh-so-tasty and absolutely meat-free dishes.
 From simple pleasures like salads and sarnies to their epic chilli cheese dog, it’s all on the table.